One day, as a relatively new teacher, I finally figured everything out.

 It also wasn’t the last time I thought I’d finally figured everything out.

-For my first few years in the classroom, I followed an aha-moment cycle that had about six predictable steps.
+For my first few years in the classroom, I followed an Aha-Moment / Frustration Cycle* that had about six predictable steps.

 Step 1: Learn something that was definitely going to change the game in my classroom.